MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 ## Why microphone permission is required

-The microphone is required to make voice calls and use voice commands.
+The microphone is required to make voice calls and to use voice commands.

 SCREEN SHOT GOES HERE